fungos34/RS232_communication_tutorial/README.txt

           Also the virtual device is trying to open 'COM14', change this part of the script virtual_bkp.py too if necessary.

 Problem Set:
           write within bkp_communication.py all predefined functions to pass all the tests in test_bkp_communication.py.
-(Run the tests with the command "python -m pytest" in your terminal)
-Extra: write a functino to monitor all values for voltage, current and status of the device over an arbitrary time.
+          (Run the tests with the command "python -m pytest" in your terminal) Extra Problem: write a functino to monitor all values for voltage, current and status of the device over an arbitrary time.
-Extra: wrap all your functionality in a self made class.
+Extra Problem: wrap all your functionality in a self made class.
-Extra: setup the communication via asynchronous communication (python module 'asyncio')
+Extra Problem: setup the communication via asynchronous communication (python module 'asyncio')